 - Cheers and Frasier both have tendencies to this, if less overtly so for Frasier.

-- Home Improvement- a definite example of Men Are Uncultured as both something men are/should be proud of, as well as something that makes women Closer to Earth.
+- Home Improvement- a definite example of Men Are Uncultured as both something men are/should be proud of, as well as a way in which Women Are Wiser.

 - In the universe of The Big Bang Theory, almost all nerds are male and their nerdiness can be awkward when trying to talk to women.